If you've ever felt the frustration of managing multiple online accounts, whether…

 Cue Square’s Online store.

-It’s an easy-to-use eCommerce website builder that guides you through all the stages of creating an online shop step-by-step.
+It’s an easy-to-use eCommerce website builder that guides you through the steps of creating an online shop.

 Furnishing Square with a few pieces of personal info is all that it takes to activate your online store.